WHAT IS IT LIKE EXPLORING A TRUNK?

 EXPLORING AND EXPERIENCING THE TRUNK

-The students can work through the different sections of the trunk either as a class or in small groups of three or four.
+Older elementary students (4th and 5th grades) can work through the different sections of the trunk either as a class or in small groups of three or four.
 The folk dancing section might work great for a whole class, while the language sections might work best in smaller groups.
 Learning how to play one of the musical instruments might work best on an individual basis.

-As part of their process, there may be an opportunity for the class to communicate with students or teachers in the trunk videos, either through Skype (if time zones and availability permit) or perhaps sending video messages, either individually, or as a class.
+There may be an opportunity for the class to communicate with students or teachers in the trunk videos, either through Skype (if time zones and availability permit) or perhaps sending a video message as a class.
 A short “goodbye” video made by the students from the trunk will be produced and included in the trunk, in the event that a Skype conversation isn’t possible.

 THE TRUNKS THEMSELVES